February might be one of the coldest months of the year, but it’s a great time to travel throughout New York.

 Lake George Winter Carnival in Lake George – February 3-25

 Head to Lake George Village every Saturday and Sunday during the month of February for their annual Lake George Winter Carnival.
 A winter tradition in the Adirondacks since 1961, this winter carnival is packed with family-friendly fun.

-Carnival goers can take part in the Polar Plunge, take a ride on a helicopter or a horse-drawn carriage, and even participate in one of the carnival’s one-of-a-kind outhouse races during the first Saturday of the month.
+Carnival goers can take part in the Polar Plunge, see a parade and fireworks shows, and even participate in one of the carnival’s one-of-a-kind outhouse races during the first Saturday of the month.

 In addition to children’s activities and face painting, carnival attendees can also join in on a cornhole game, warm up with hot chocolate and s’mores with a bonfire on the beach, and enter their pups into a dog talent show during most weekends of the carnival.